opengeospatial/ogcapi-records/README.md

 * include additional metadata for describing a catalogue (i.e. collection of records),
 * and to provide links for accessing the records of the collection.

-The following is an example of a collection encoded as JSON:
+The following is an example of a record collection encoded as JSON:

 ```
 {